 DO (to benefit your child)

 - Correspond at least once every three months with your sponsored child.
-Our suggestion is: One letter, One page in length, Once a month.

 - Tell them about things you enjoy doing in your spare time.

 - Tell them about your job, school and family.

 - Share your walk with Christ with them.

 - Tell them about your hobbies and interests.

 - Tell them about interesting places you have visited.

 - Include pictures of your family and about your life.

 - Don’t send gifts.
 (A birthday and Christmas gift for your child is provided by the monthly sponsorship funds.)

 - Don’t promise anything you can’t keep.
 This includes mentioning that you’d like to visit ‘sometime.’
 To a lonely child this means you are coming in the next few weeks.